-Curd or yogurt rice is a popular South Indian comfort meal made with soft cooked rice, mixed yogurt, and tempered with spices.
-This recipe needs only a few ingredients and it's ok if you do not have some ingredients, like hing or curry leaves.
+Curd rice is a popular South Indian comfort meal made with soft cooked rice, mixed yogurt, and tempered with spices.
+This recipe needs only a few ingredients and it's OK if you do not have some ingredients, like hing or curry leaves.
 The final dish will still be equally delicious.

-Enjoy at room temperature or chilled with your choice of topping.
+- Enjoy at room temperature or chilled with your optional topping such as diced cucumbers or pomegranates.

-Here are few ideas on how to serve Curd Rice:
+Here are a few ideas on how to serve Curd Rice:

 - With crunchy toppings such as pomegranate seeds, diced cucumbers, sliced grapes, or grated carrots